backdrop-contrib/slick/README.txt

 --------------------------------------------------------------------------------
 Slick supports enhancements and more complex layouts.

-- Blazy, to delay loading below-fold images until 100px before visible at viewport, and/or have a bonus lazyLoadAhead when the beforeChange event fired.
 - Colorbox, to have grids/slides that open up image/video in overlay.
 - Photobox, idem ditto.
 - Responsive image, in core, to get truly responsive image.